tvaillantdeguelis/diffraction-effects-on-oaps/README.md

 monochromatic plane wave.

 The function "plot_diffraction_image" allows to plot the diffracted image and the binary one which would result from the 2D-S measurement.
+Return *diffraction_image.png*.

 The main program gives an example of the use of these functions for a rectangular shape.